How to Financially Prepare for a Baby in 9 Months

 Month 4: Check in on life and disability insurance

-Hopefully you got disability insurance when you started working.
-Perhaps you put some life insurance in place when you got married or bought a home.
+You may have gotten some disability insurance when you started working.
+Perhaps you bought some life insurance when you got married or bought a home.
 If you already have policies in place, that’s great.

-But spend some time this month reviewing what you have to make sure it’s still right for your needs.
+But spend some time this month reviewing what coverage you have to make sure it still suits your needs.
 If you don’t have life and disability insurance, now is the time to get it.
 With a baby on the way, you have someone who will depend on your income for the next 20 years or more.
 Life and disability insurance can give you peace of mind that your growing family will be taken care of if something happens to you.

 Month 5: Make a plan for debt

 Your focus right now is on your baby’s next few years.
 But before you know it, baby will be grown up and self-sufficient.
 So make sure you’re balancing what you need today with what you want tomorrow.
 That means this is a good time to check in on your plan for your goals, including retirement.
-It can seem like a lot to think about right now, but a financial advisor can help you balance what you want today with your goals for tomorrow.
+It can seem like a lot to think about right now, but a financial advisor can help you build a plan to meet current needs while making progress toward the future.

 Month 7: Start your estate plan

-Many people think estate planning is something you do when you’re a multimillionaire.
-But the truth is, every parent should have one.
-Without one, a court would determine what happens to your child if both you and your spouse were to die, and who would manage any money you leave behind for them.
+Many people think an estate plan is for multimillionaires.
+But every adult should have one.
+Without one, it would be up to a court to determine what happens to your child if both you and your spouse were to die.
+A judge would decide who would manage any money you leave behind for your child.
 It’s not a particularly pleasant thing to think about, but it’s also something you don’t want to leave to chance.

 Month 8: Relax